 ]]>

-If you have FFEL loans, you NEED to know about this upcoming deadline! https://perkplanning.com/blog/post/if-you-have-ffel-loans-you-need-to-know-about-this-upcoming-deadline https://perkplanning.com/blog/post/if-you-have-ffel-loans-you-need-to-know-about-this-upcoming-deadline#1218 Wed, 27 Mar 2024 09:30:00 -0500 Wed, 27 Mar 2024 09:30:00 -0500
+If You Have FFEL Loans, You NEED To Know About The June 30th Deadline! https://perkplanning.com/blog/post/if-you-have-ffel-loans-you-need-to-know-about-this-upcoming-deadline https://perkplanning.com/blog/post/if-you-have-ffel-loans-you-need-to-know-about-this-upcoming-deadline#1218 Wed, 27 Mar 2024 09:30:00 -0500 Wed, 27 Mar 2024 09:30:00 -0500

 The IDR Account Adjustment